 However, in reality, the calculation will not be so easy.
 There could be numerous functions involved in between to arrive at the final hash value.
 The better the algorithm used, the more difficult it will be for someone to comprehend the output without the private key.

-The hash function forms the crux of the algorithm.
+The hashing function forms the crux of the algorithm.

 The Hashing Algorithm